 Understanding Central Vision Loss in Older Adults – A UKMLA/PLAB Question Analysis

-Decode Complex Exam Questions for UKMLA and PLAB Success
+Decode Complex Exam Style Questions for UKMLA and PLAB Success

-This article dissects a tricky question from the August 2024 PLAB 1 exam, focusing on a common yet challenging condition: age-related macular degeneration (AMD).
+This article dissects a tricky exam-style question, focusing on a common yet challenging condition: age-related macular degeneration (AMD).
 As the leading cause of central vision loss in older adults, AMD tests clinical reasoning and diagnostic skills, making it a crucial topic for medical exams like the UKMLA, PLAB, and USMLE.

 What is the most likely diagnosis?